 Go to this Word A Day Revisited Index

 so you can see more of Mickey Bach's cartoons.

-2. An act or instance of the ridiculous: The absurdisms which were portrayed on the stage upset the audience who expected better from the director and actors.
+2. An act or instance of the ridiculous: The absurdisms which were portrayed on the stage upset the audience who expected a better production from the director and actors.

-2. A reference to or concerning that which is inconsistent with reason, logic, or common sense: The absurdist student told his teacher that the dog had eaten his homework.
+2. A reference to that which is inconsistent with reason, logic, or common sense: The absurdist student told his teacher that the dog had eaten his homework.

 2. A person who acts or presents characteristics of being ridiculous: Mr. Potter, the politician, was described by some people as another in a series of absurdists who were candidates for mayor.

 2. Anything that is considered to be lacking in order and meaning: For some students, mathematics is an absurdity and is an illogical process.

 2. Inconsistent with the plain dictates of common sense; logically contradictory; nonsensical; ridiculous.